The Best Quiet Alternatives For a Treadmill In An Apartment

 Some bodyweight exercises are very good for a cardio workout but also create some impact on the floor.
 For example; burpees and jumping jacks.
 Both are very effective movements but involve jumping which creates an even bigger impact than running on a treadmill.

 It’s always a good idea to use a yoga or exercise mat for your bodyweight exercises.
-Not only is it more comfortable but also absorbs quite a bit of the impacts and noise that could bother your neighbors.
+Not only is it more comfortable but also absorbs quite a bit of the impact and noise that could bother your neighbors.

 Burpees can be modified a little bit to remove the biggest impact.
 Just take out the jump at the end.
 But, there are also tons of other options.